wandering007/efficient-densenet-pytorch/README.md

 Easy configuration and run:

-1. Config the experiment settings in `config.yaml`.
+1. Configure the experiment settings in `config.yaml`.
 2. run the command like `./run.sh 0,1,2,3 config.yaml `.

 # References